 If you were ever curious about Maryland’s history head to historic St. Mary’s City.
 You step back in time to the 17th century when you visit historic St. Mary’s City.
 Historic St. Mary’s City is a living history encounter where you can participate in hands-on activities, learn about archaeology, and journey along nature trails.
 You will witness Maryland’s first years reenacted.
 Tours are available.
 On your way home stop by the Port of Leonardtown Winery.
 A trailblazing winery located in St. Mary’s county.
 Its Rosé and Chambourcin wines are charting Maryland on the world’s wine map.

-I hope this is start of your journey to visit uniquely Maryland attractions.
-For more information about Maryland sites go to visitmaryland.org
+I hope this is the start of your journey to visit uniquely Maryland attractions.
+For more information about Maryland, sites go to visitmaryland.org

 Enjoyed this blog?
 Great, receive more Vino 301 blogs twice a month.
 Subscribe to Vino 301’s email list and receive your very own copy of our blog.
 Subscribe here

 Piedmont Wine Trail

 Most people who have ever visited a Maryland winery have traveled along the Piedmont Wine Trail.
 The Piedmont Wine Trail is home to the oldest vineyard and attracts over 80,000 visitors a year.
 The Trail’s attraction may be due to its diversity.
 It is pleasing to a variety of palates.
 Wine, spirits, cider, mead and ice cream, yes I said ice cream, can be found along the Piedmont Wine Trail.
 The Trail’s setting is another element of its attraction.
 Spanning from Baltimore City to Harford County, it attracts both sides of the coin… those who enjoy an urban tasting experience as well as those who prefer a traditional countryside wine tasting.
 Let’s begin our journey discovering the Piedmont Wine Trail: